SomeWeekendReading/someweekendreading.github.io/_posts/2026-07-27-99-days-to-primary.md

 > 99 days to the primary,
 > 99 days remain.
-> Mark one down, canvass your town,
+> Mark one down,
+> Canvass your town,
 > 98 days to the primary!

 As you can see from the photo, the Weekend Publisher and the Assistant Weekend Publisher